-The Directors who held office throughout the year and their interests in the issued Ordinary shares of the Company (together with those of their immediate family) are shown below.
+The Directors and their interests in the shares of the Company (together with those of their immediate family) are shown below:

 There are no guidelines or requirements in respect of Directors' share holdings.

 The following items have not been audited.